BlueBrain/Currentscape/README.rst

 The voltage and ionic currents are recorded and fed to Currentscape, along with a configuration dictionary containing the current names to be displayed in the legend.

-To run the code you will first have to install neuron:
+To run the code you will first have to install NEURON package:

 .. code-block:: python

-    pip install currentscape[example]
+    pip install neuron

-When you then execute the following python code, a window should pop up with the currentscape plot:
+When you then execute the following python code, a window should open with the currentscape plot:

 .. code-block:: python